SIMUW Daily Entries

 Another (and final) “feat of strength challenge” occurred today after our classes, and the challenge was to prime factor large numbers while playing tag.
 If you get tagged by a TAC, you had five seconds to give the answer.
 I attempted it, but I am so unfamiliar with prime factoring, I knew I wouldn’t be able to correctly reply even if I was running for 10 minutes.
 Some of the other simlettes are amazingly talented at it, so props to them.

 Study hour was designated to working on our final presentations in Monty’s class.
 I was basically done with mine, so I helped make some slides for my other group members, and then left them to fend for themselves as I struggled to finalize my speech.
 After dinner, I worked for two hours and had FINALLY finished a version of my speech that I found socially and personally acceptable to present at the banquet.
-Success
+Success.

 The remainder of the night was spent receiving, thumbing through, and signing one another’s yearbooks.
 I tried to write sincerely for each person, and ended up writing several brief essays over the signing period.
 I can’t believe I only have one more day of class here.